 Lapse of Membership for Default of Continuing Education Requirement; Reinstatement.
 If an Architect or International Associate member is in default under this Section and fails to complete and record the required learning units within the nine-month grace period specified there, that individual's membership shall lapse at the conclusion of the grace period.
 A notice of lapse of membership shall be given no later than November 1st of the grace year to all Architect and International Associate members who are still in default of the CE requirement.
-All learning units in the member's record become invalid for AIA membership renewal and other purposes relating to AIA membership as of the date of the notice of membership lapse.
+All learning units in the member's record become invalid for AIA membership renewal and other purposes relating to AIA membership lapse.